 The following discussion and analysis of compensation arrangements of our named executive officers ("NEOs") should be read together with the compensation tables and related disclosures set forth below.
 This discussion contains forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.
 Our employees, including the NEOs, are employed with Frontier and all employee compensation matters have historically been decided by the board of directors of Frontier and its compensation committee, except for grants of equity awards, which have been made by our board of directors.
 Following the closing of this offering, all compensation matters in respect to our NEOs will be determined by the compensation committee of our board of directors.
-All references to "we," "us" or "our" in this Executive Compensation section will refer to Frontier and Frontier's board of directors and its compensation committee for actions taken in respect of each compensation prior to the completion of this offering and to FGHI and FGHI's board of directors and its compensation committee for actions taken in respect of equity awards at any time and in respect of cash compensation on and after the completion of this offering.
+All references to "we," "us" or "our" in this Executive Compensation section will refer to Frontier and Frontier's board of directors and its compensation committee for actions taken in respect of equity awards at any time and in respect of cash compensation on and after the completion of this offering.